roboscienceorg/book/source/Terms/PianoMovers.rst

 3D printer.
 Routing or path planning must be done in the full configuration space.
-For the current example, we must route in 3D which will translate to position and orientation routing in the workspace, Figure :numref:`obst4`.
+For the current example, we must route in 3D which will translate to position and orientation routing in the workspace, :numref:`obst4`.
 Path planning or motion planning is addressed in Planning Chapter.

 .. _`obst4`: